A smoothed-Bayesian approach to frequency recovery from sketched data: Numerical illustrations

 \subsection{Real data sets}

 We consider two real data sets, displaying remarkably different behaviours in terms of their frequency distribution, that were also analyzed in \cite{Ses(22)}.
 The first data set consists of the texts of 18 open-domain classic pieces of English literature from the Gutenberg Corpus.
-The frequency distribution here has a clear power-law behaviour, as shown in Figure \ref{fig:real_kn}.
+The frequency distribution here has a clear power-law behaviour.
 We subsample 600,000 bigrams from the corpus, displaying approximately 120,000 distinct combinations.
 The second data set contains nucleotide sequences from SARS-CoV-2 viruses, made publicly available by the National Center for Biotechnology Information \citep{Hat(17)}.
 These data include 43,196 sequences, each consisting of approximately 30,000 nucleotides.
 The goal is to estimate the empirical frequency of each possible 16-mer, a distinct sequence of 16 DNA bases found in contiguous nucleotides.
-Given that each nucleotide has one of 4 bases, there are 416 $\approx$ 4.3 billion possible 16-mers.
-The frequency distribution of the DNA sequences is reported in Figure \ref{fig:real_kn}.
-Its behaviour is rather unusual: there are no ``common'' sequences, and most of the sequences appear approximately 1,000 times in the data set.
-There are also a handful of more common sequences that appear 2000 times and some rare sequences that appear only a few times.
-We subsample 2,000,000 data points from the data set, displaying approximately 20,000 unique sequences.
+Since each nucleotide has one of 4 bases, there are $4^{16} \approx$ 4.3 billion possible 16-mers.
+The frequency distribution of the DNA sequences is rather unusual: there are no ``common'' sequences, and most sequences appear approximately 1,000 times in the data set.
+There are also a few common sequences that appear 2000 times and some rare sequences that appear only a few times.
+We subsample 2,000,000 data points, displaying approximately 20,000 unique sequences.

-First, we focus on the recovery of the number of distinct symbols in the data.
-To this end, we sketch the data with a random hash function of size 100,000.
-We consider the estimators based on the DP and NGGP smoothing and estimate the parameters as discussed above.
-Figure \ref{fig:real_kn} shows the true end estimated $K_n$ for different values of $n$.
-For the bigrams data set, the NGGP smoothed estimator clearly outperforms the DP alternative and neatly resembles the true $K_n$.
-Instead, for the Covid-DNA data, both estimators overestimate $K_n$ and it is the DP that performs slightly better.